25 law enforcement recruits injured after being hit by SUV during morning run in Whittier

 The California Highway Patrol said the incident was reported at 6:25 a.m.
 Wednesday near the intersection of Mills Avenue and Telegraph Road.
 Upon impact, firefighters with LA County Fire Station 96 heard a loud crash and immediately rendered aid to the cadets and called for additional resources.
 Authorities said 20 law enforcement vehicles from various agencies responded to the scene.

-The members of the LASD recruit class attend the Sheriff’s Training Academy and Regional Services (STARS) Center located in the 11500 block of Colima Road, which is roughly a mile and a half from the crash site.

-Whittier is located 20 miles southeast of downtown Los Angeles.

 CHP Capt.
-Charlie Sampson said the 22-year-old suspect was going southbound on Mills Avenue when he veered into the opposing lanes and struck the victims.
+Charlie Sampson said the 22-year-old suspect was going southbound on Mills Avenue when he veered into the opposing lanes and struck the victims who were running northbound in formation.
 The CHP is not releasing the suspect’s name at this stage of the investigation but said he is a Diamond Bar resident.

+The cadets were rushed, including two who were airlifted, to various hospitals across LA and Orange counties including UCI Medical Center in the city of Orange, St. Francis Medical Center in Lynwood, LAC+USC Medical Center in Boyle Heights, Harbor-UCLA Medical Center in Torrance, and PIH Health Whittier Hospital.

+The members of Academy Class 464 attend the Sheriff’s Training Academy and Regional Services (STARS) Center located in the 11500 block of Colima Road, which is roughly a mile and a half from the crash site.

+Whittier is located 20 miles southeast of downtown Los Angeles.

 The suspect underwent a sobriety test at the scene and was taken into custody.
-The results of the sobriety test are unknown, and he also suffered minor injuries in the crash.
+LA County Sheriff Alex Villanueva confirmed the suspect passed the breathalyzer test, and that he also suffered injuries in the crash that required treatment at the hospital.

+Around 10:15 a.m., Sheriff Villanueva and LA County Fire Captain Tony Maroney provided an update from UCI Medical Center in Orange County where some of the victims were transported.

-Of the 22 who were hit, LA County Fire officials said 14 recruits suffered minor injuries, four had moderate injuries, and five were critically injured.
-However, LA County authorities said those numbers are expected to fluctuate.
+Of the 25 who were struck, Villanueva said 16 recruits suffered minor injuries, four had moderate injuries, and five were critically injured.

+The class consists of 75 recruits for the LASD, Bell PD, Glendale PD, Pasadena PD, and the UCLA Police Department.
+Of the 25 injured, Villanueva said:

 Angelica Musick, a girlfriend of one of the victims told FOX 11’s Christina Pascucci the cadets believe the crash may have been intentional because they do not recall the driver using his brakes.